What is a Canada Work Permit

 Application Process

 Getting through the application process can be a maze.
-Here’s a step-by-step guide to help you navigate it.
+Here’s a step-by-step guide to help you ace it.

 Gathering Required Documents